HVML/PurC/README.md

 - `src/bindings/`: The bindings for Python, Lua, and other programming languages.
 - `test/`: The unit test programs.
 - `docs/`: Some notes for developers.

+Note that the parser of HVML is derived from [MyHTML](https://github.com/lexborisov/myhtml), which is licensed under LGPL 2.1.

 ## Current Status